adanieljohnson/SWP_student_writing_guide/800-Appendices.Rmd

 # (PART) Appendices {-}
-# The Instructor Toolbox

-Man presentations and posters, which we collectively call __scientific communication__.

-The Appendices contain practice cases with examples of lab reports written using the materials in the case files.

-* Appendices: Practice Cases and Example Reports
-    + Appendix A. Ecology
-    + Appendix B. Physiology
-    + Appendix C. Cell
-    + Each case has:
+# Overview {-}

+## Structure {#appendix800}

+Each Appendix contains a full set of materials that instructors can use to teach students how to write a standard lab report.
+Instructors whose students do not have the opportunity to conduct their own experiments and generate their own original data can write a complete report using the resources in each Appendix.
+Alternatively, an instructor may want students to write up their first reports using one of these standardized datasets, so the students can focus on writing and not data collection and analysis.

+Materials provided include:

-        - General starter question and observations
+* General starter question and observations
-        - 1 or 2 open-access articles related to the topic
+* 1 or 2 open-access articles related to the topic
-        - A Step-by-Step outline
-        - A raw dataset
-        - Summarized data
+* An outline of the proposed experimental design
+* A step-by-step outline of the experimental procedures used to collect data
+* The raw dataset, and
-        - Examples of a poorly- and a well-written report.
+* Examples of poorly- and well-written student reports, both with and without coaching-oriented annotations.